 I grew up in the American northern Appalachian Mountains and enjoyed the beauty and simplicity of nature and life in the tranquility of country living.
 There were experiences during my youth that were difficult but have enriched my understanding of life and humanity.
-I spent over three years practically living out of a backpack as he traveled from place to place; working as a farmer, convention coordinator, bartender and D.J.
+I spent over three years practically living out of a backpack traveling from place to place; working as a farmer, convention coordinator, bartender and D.J.

 I studied Marketing and Management in America and later Psychology and Humanities in Europe; where I have lived for many years.
 This cultural diversity has nurtured and expanded my understanding of human nature and given me first-hand experiences with individuals from around the world.
 I learned to speak German while in Europe and enjoy experiencing other cultures and corresponding in other languages.